-- Including the remaining attributes in the 18 dam databases, such as dam height, dam length, reservoir volume, and plant factor (ratio between actual and theoretical hydropower output), the dam attributes are verified with information from public literature: reports (e.g., IR, 2013; MRC, 2016), research papers (e.g., Schmitt et al., 2018; Souter et al., 2020), news articles (e.g., Ezell, 2021; Poindexter, 2018), and websites (e.g., EDL-Generation Public Company, 2023; Hobo Maps, 2023; Power Technology, 2023).
+Including the remaining attributes in the 18 dam databases, such as dam height, dam length, and reservoir volume, the dam attributes are verified with information from public literature: reports (e.g., IR, 2013; MRC, 2016), research papers (e.g., Schmitt et al., 2018; Souter et al., 2020), news articles (e.g., Ezell, 2021; Poindexter, 2018), and websites (e.g., EDL-Generation Public Company, 2023; Hobo Maps, 2023; Power Technology, 2023).
 During the online search, 34 new dam entries were added, bringing the total dam count to 810.
 For dams with minimal information, attributes are estimated using Google Earth.
-The dam name is taken from the label of the dam, reservoir or nearby locality, the river name is taken from the nearest labeled river (if any), and the year of completion (and - year of closure, if any) is taken from the earliest imagery the dam structure is visible (and no longer visible).
+The dam name is taken from the label of the dam, reservoir or nearby locality, the river name is taken from the nearest labeled river (if any), and the year of completion (and year of closure, if any) is taken from the earliest imagery the dam structure is visible (and no longer visible).
 To estimate the dam's purpose, if hydropower infrastructure is visible (e.g., powerhouse, penstock), the dam is deemed for hydropower.
 Nearby farmlands indicate an irrigation dam, a reservoir suggests a dam meant for water supply, while settlements downstream imply flood control (Yuen et al., 2023).

 Additional attributes are added through GIS.
-We extract elevation and slope from the 30m SRTM DEM (USGS, 2023), Strahler stream order from HydroRIVERS, and sub-basin from HydroBASINS (Level 7), merged with reference to the Mekong River Commission's sub-basin delineation (HydroSHEDS, 2023; MRC, 2023).
-Although elevation and sub-basin are available in some databases, not all entries have such data and discrepancies exist across databases, hence we use GIS to compute the attributes of all dams instead.
-To extract the catchment area of each dam, flow direction and accumulation are derived from the DEM using the D8 flow method, and dam points are snapped to a nearby cell of highest accumulation.
+We extract elevation and slope from the 30m SRTM DEM (USGS, 2023), stream order from HydroRIVERS, and sub-basin from HydroBASINS, with reference to the Mekong River Commission's sub-basin delineation (HydroSHEDS, 2023; MRC, 2023).
+Although elevation and sub-basin are available in some databases, not all entries have such data and discrepancies exist across databases, hence we use GIS instead.
+To extract the catchment area of each dam, flow direction and accumulation are derived from the DEM, and dam points are snapped to a nearby cell of highest accumulation.
 The snap distance for each dam is adjusted if necessary - 300 to 400m for smaller dams, and 800 to 2000m for larger dams.
 Dam catchments delineated are unnested, hence we sum them to obtain the area of nested catchments.
-The database includes the modeled mean annual discharge at each dam over five years (2011 to 2015) (Dang et al., 2022), and mean total annual rainfall volume (2011 to 2015) in each dam catchment: mean annual rainfall from CHIRPS, a widely used rainfall product at 0.05 degree resolution (CHIRPS, 2023), multiplied by the nested catchment area.
-Degree of regulation is derived from the ratio between total upstream reservoir volume and discharge at each dam, which represents the impact of the dams on downstream flow regime (Grill et al., 2014; Lehner et al., 2011).
+The database includes the mean annual discharge at each dam over five years (2011 to 2015) (Dang et al., 2022), and mean total annual rainfall volume (2011 to 2015) in each dam catchment: mean annual rainfall from CHIRPS (CHIRPS, 2023) multiplied by the nested catchment area.
 The list of attributes compiled in excel is in Table 2.

-- 210 While compiling from the dam databases and online literature, a portion of the dams were found to lack specific coordinates, but their names, hydropower capacity, status, and nearest locality (e.g., province) are known.
+While compiling from the dam databases and online literature, a portion of the dams were found to lack specific coordinates, but their names, hydropower capacity, status, and nearest locality (e.g., province) are known.
 These dams are mostly planned dams lying in Laos, as determined from the MIT database and corroborated with reports online (e.g., MRC, 2015; The World Bank, 2017).
 For the few operational dams, their year of completion was estimated from the year of the report they were found in.
-We identify the unique dams as much as possible based on their names, and estimate the dam coordinates from the - 215 nearest known locality.
+We identify the unique dams as much as possible based on their names, and estimate the dam coordinates from the nearest known locality.
 245 dams are obtained, but set aside from the 810 dams with known specific coordinates, totaling to a final count of 1,055 dams in the database.